RecList/evalRS-KDD-2023/README_KDD_2023.md

 pip install -r requirements.txt
 ```

-To run a quick evaluation loop with _random predictions_ (no real model!) to familiarize yourself with the evaluation loop, the existing tests and the expected terminal output, you can use the `example_model` notebook or [this](https://colab.research.google.com/drive/1QeXglfCUEcscHB6L0Gch2qDKDDlfwLlq?usp=sharing) colab tutorial
+To run a quick evaluation loop with _random predictions_ (no real model!) to familiarize yourself with the evaluation loop, the existing tests and the expected terminal output, you can use the `example_model` notebook or [this](https://colab.research.google.com/drive/1QeXglfCUEcscHB6L0Gch2qDKDDlfwLlq?usp=sharing) colab tutorial.

 ### 2. Run evaluation on pretrained models